 Where to Stay

 Yosemite offers a vast number of options for visitors throughout the park.
 Our recommendation for first time visitors is to snag a place in Yosemite Valley.
-There are tent sites, canvas cabins and hotels.
+There are tent sites, canvas cabins and hotels, including the beautiful Yosemite Valley Lodge.
 We also love the Tenaya Lodge for those willing to stay out of the center of the action, which is about an hour from the Valley.

 06 |SEQUOIA & KINGS CANYON NATIONAL PARKS